yggdrasilradio/templeofrom/README.md

 BREAK quits the game and exits to RSDOS.

+Artifacting color comes up correctly on a Coco3 all time now.

 Added two more types of monsters:

 * Ghosts (slow but invisible till you aggro them)